-The answers above provide the details of the laws, regulations and decisions applicable to the defence contracting authorities and contractors, most notably the New PPL, Decision 367/MON and the Act on Certain Agreements Concluded in Connection with Contracts Essential for National Security of 26 June 2014 (the Offset Act).
-Apart from that, there are other mandatory provisions of Polish law with respect to defence contracts provided by acts such as the Industrial Property Law dated 30 June 2000, the Act on Copyright and Related Rights of 4 February 1994 or other legislation governing supervision of military equipment or assessment of conformity of goods.
+The laws, regulations and decisions applicable to defence contracting authorities and contractors are, most notably, the Public Procurement Law Act, Decision 367/MON and the Act on Certain Agreements Concluded in Connection with Contracts Essential for National Security of 26 June 2014 (the Offset Act).
+Apart from that, there are other mandatory provisions of Polish law with respect to defence contracts provided by acts such as the Industrial Property Law of 30 June 2000, the Act on Copyright and Related Rights of 4 February 1994, and other legislation governing supervision of military equipment or assessment of conformity of goods.